kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

  player = KalturaOvpPlayer.create(this@MainActivity, playerInitOptions)
 ```

-To learn how to set up a Kaltura Player, see [getting-started-android](https://developer.kaltura.com/player/android/getting-started-android).
+To learn how to set up a Kaltura Player, please go over this document: [getting-started-android](https://developer.kaltura.com/player/android/getting-started-android).
 <br>Once you have a Kaltura Player instance, you can load a playlist using one of the following methods:

 #### By Playlist ID (OVP Only)